 Scratch is a visual programming language and development environment especially geared towards children and young people who are learning programming for the first time.
 Using Scratch is always free and does not require installation or signing up.
-Bear in mind that to use Scratch online your browser must support the Flash Player.
-For example, Google Chrome browser should have Flash support by default.
 Scratch can be found at the address http://scratch.mit.edu.
 While you are reading this guide we recommend you open that page and try out the features mentioned to become familiar with Scratch.